aline-rousselinsiv/vue_express/README.md

 ### 2. User’s Projects Overall Overview
 > <img src="https://raw.githubusercontent.com/aline-rousselinsiv/vue_express/main/illustrations/projectsList.png" width="400">
 >
 > After login, the user will be able to see the projects they created.
 > The projects are displayed from the newest to the oldest by default.
 > By clicking on "Due Date", the user can rearrange and display their projects according to the deadline (closest or latest).
 > The search bar allows to look for a project through its name, priority or status.
+> The user can logout at anytime by clicking on the "logout" button on the right top corner of the page.

 ### 3. User’s Projects Individual Overview
 > <img src="https://raw.githubusercontent.com/aline-rousselinsiv/vue_express/main/illustrations/projectView.png" width="400">